Hepatitis b immune globulin Side Effects

 2. "Product Information.
 Bayhep B (hepatitis B immune globulin)."
 Bayer Pharmaceutical Inc, West Haven, CT.

-Not all side effects for hepatitis b immune globulin may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of hepatitis b immune globulin may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about hepatitis b immune globulin